pingcap/docs/v3.1/reference/performance/optimizer-hints.md

 # Optimizer Hints

-TiDB supports optimizer hints, based on the comment-like syntax introduced in MySQL 5.7. i.e. `/*+ TIDB_XX(t1, t2) */`.
+TiDB supports optimizer hints, which are based on the comment-like syntax introduced in MySQL 5.7.
+For example, one of the common syntaxes is `/*+ HINT_NAME([t1_name [, t2_name] ...]) */`.
 Use of optimizer hints is recommended in cases where the TiDB optimizer selects a less optimal query plan.

 > **Note:**
 >